InsightDataScience/pegasus/README.md

 $ . ~/.profile
 ```
 # 2. Fetching AWS cluster IP information
-Always run fetch_instances.py to get the instance IPs and hostnames for the next installation.
+Always run `ec2fetch` to get the instance IPs and hostnames for the next installation.
 IPs will be saved into the tmp folder under the specified cluster name
 ```
-python fetch_instances.py <region> <cluster-name>
+$ ./ec2fetch <region> <cluster-name>
 ```
 Once the cluster IPs have been saved to the tmp folder, we can begin with installations.
 # 3. Setting up a newly provisioned AWS cluster